Andrea writes on various topics from dating, couples, astrology, weddings, interior design, and gardens. She studied film and writing.

 Sometimes introverts may do things to dissuade people from talking to them.
-But I think theories based on what clothes or music introverts like is pretty bunk.
+But I think theories based on what clothes or music introverts like are pretty bunk.
 People are going to have their own interests for their own reasons, dress how they want, etc. I find clothing has more to do with the judging-perceiving scale than extroversion-introversion.
-ISFP are Michael Jackson types -- can you get anymore flashy in your wardrobe?
+A good example of an ISFP is Michael Jackson— can you get any more flashy in your wardrobe?

 How to Interact More as an Introvert

 First off, try to find other introverts.
 You’ll have a common understanding.
 Try going to different things.
 I think introverts like activities that engage their mind and are not just meeting for the sake of meeting.
-Try hanging out with different people, go to new places, ask yourself what things you’ve always wanted to try.
+Try hanging out with different people, go to new places, and ask yourself what things you’ve always wanted to try.
 You can continue to improve your social skills by interacting with more and more people.
 This may sound intimidating, but remember… you’re not meeting everyone all at once.
 If you don’t like a social scene… then you don’t have to stay committed to it.

 Don’t make being introverted an excuse to get out of social situations.
 You can hurt yourself if you never come out of your corner.
 Being introverted doesn’t mean you are socially awkward.
 You have a lot of ideas that everyone else would love to hear, so don’t keep it all to yourself.
 In fact, you need to make it a goal that what you learn when you’re by yourself, you share with others.
 This way it’ll enrich people, and you’ll start to find others who are like-minded.

 If you do put yourself out into the social world and it doesn’t go well, don’t be too hard on yourself.
-Things don’t alway go smoothly and sometimes it takes some patience.
+Things don’t always go smoothly and sometimes it takes some patience.
 Give a social situation a few tries before you give up.
 Be reassuring to people.
 Try talking more.

 Try taking community classes:

-*Rock wall climbing
+- Rock wall climbing

 Introverted Idealists INF

-INFJ and INFP enjoy getting to know people, and then spending time in healthy self reflection.
-This group of people are strongly motivated by their hearts and intuition.
+INFJ and INFP enjoy getting to know people and then spending time in healthy self-reflection.
+This group is strongly motivated by their hearts and intuition.
 They are sympathetic, caring, empathetic, and hopeful.
-They tend to be very emotional as children, and calm as adults.
+They tend to be very emotional as children and calm down as adults.
 They like simplicity, but also complexity.
-They have a great deal to their personalities, but most importantly -- people are what inspires them most, even if they have to run away and hide in a forest.
+They have a great deal to their personalities, but most importantly — people are what inspires them most, even if they have to run away and hide in a forest.